Inpatient Treatment Services

 Social Work Services

-Social Work Services provides clinical services including assessment, treatment to clients and family members (including but not limited to individual, family and group counseling/education), advocacy, case management services and discharge planning.
-In addition, social work staff are involved in several aspects of hospital activities including performance improvement and team functions.
+Social Work Services provides clinical services including assessment, treatment to Individuals and family members (including but not limited to individual, family and group counseling/education), advocacy, case management services and discharge transition planning.
+In addition, social work staff is involved in several aspects of hospital activities including performance improvement and focus team functions.
 The Social Work Services department also provides internships for students from several universities and colleges.

-The Director of Social Work Services is a licensed clinical social worker (LCSW).
-The responsibilities of this individual include administrative and clinical oversight of the social work staff assigned to the facility and planning and implementation of social work services.
-Master Level Social Work staff oversee the psychosocial assessment process including discharge planning of all clients admitted.
+Clinical oversight/supervision for the Social Work Department is provided by a Master’s Level Social Worker who is also credentialed/licensed eligible as a Licensed Clinical Social Worker (LCSW) through the Georgia Composite Board.
+The responsibilities of this individual include clinical oversight of the social work staff assigned to the facility, planning, and implementation of social work services.
+Master Level Social Work staff oversees the psychosocial assessment process including discharge/transition planning of all individuals admitted.